Should you put locks on your luggage for international travel? Yes, you should, and here’s everything you need to know to do it the right way.

 I wrote articles dedicated to these two subjects:

-Click here for my article on best non-TSA luggage locks for backpacks and suitcases.
+- The best non-TSA luggage locks for backpacks and suitcases

-Click here for my article on the best high-security luggage locks for international travel.
+- The best high-security luggage locks for international travel

 Should I lock my carry-on bag?